SaNtOsH6099/Personal-projects/to-do-list/README.md

 # 📝 To-Do List App

 A simple and elegant To-Do List application built using **React**.
-This app allows users to:
+This app allows users to :

 - Add tasks dynamically
 - Remove the last task